ghost-protocol/tutuka-flaskApp/README.md

 # Tutuka Trial Project

-This is a Transaction matching/reconciliation project i created in Flask(a Python micro-framework).
+This is a Transaction matching/reconciliation project i created in Flask (Python micro-framework).

 This is hosted live at:
 [http://kwamedavour87.pythonanywhere.com/](http://kwamedavour87.pythonanywhere.com/)